Pay a Bill

-The extent of disease at presentation appears to provide the most useful estimate of prognosis.
+The extent of disease at presentation may provide the most useful estimate of prognosis.

 Diagnostic procedures, such as sentinel lymph node biopsy, may help distinguish between local and regional disease at presentation.
 One-third of patients who lack clinically palpable or radiologically visible nodes will have microscopically evident regional disease.
-The likelihood is that nodal positivity may be substantially lower among patients with small tumors (e.g., ≤1.0 cm).
+Nodal positivity may be substantially lower among patients with small tumors (e.g., ≤1.0 cm).

-Many retrospective studies have evaluated the relationship of a wide variety of biological and histological factors to survival and local-regional control.[7,8,18,38,44,46,47,48,49,50,51,52,53,54,55,56,57][Level of evidence: 3iiiDiii] Many of these reports are confounded by small numbers, potential selection bias, referral bias, short follow-up, no uniform clinical protocol for both staging and treatment, and are underpowered to detect modest differences.
+Many retrospective studies have evaluated the relationship of a wide variety of biological and histological factors to survival and local-regional control.[7,8,18,38,44,46,47,48,49,50,51,52,53,54,55,56,57][Level of evidence C2] Many of these reports are confounded by small numbers, potential selection bias, referral bias, short follow-up, no uniform clinical protocol for both staging and treatment, and are underpowered to detect modest differences.

-A large, single-institution, retrospective study of 156 MCC patients, with a median follow-up of 51 months (range, 2–224 months), evaluated histologic factors potentially associated with prognosis.[Level of evidence: 3iiiB] Although this report is subject to potential selection and referral bias, both univariate and multivariate analyses demonstrated a relationship between improved cause-specific survival and circumscribed growth pattern versus infiltrative pattern, shallow-tumor depth versus deep-tumor depth, and absence of lymphovascular invasion versus presence of lymphovascular invasion.
+A large, single-institution, retrospective study of 156 MCC patients, with a median follow-up of 51 months (range, 2–224 months), evaluated histological factors potentially associated with prognosis.[Level of evidence C1] Although this report was subject to potential selection and referral bias, both univariate and multivariate analyses demonstrated a relationship between improved cause-specific survival and circumscribed growth pattern versus infiltrative pattern, shallow-tumor depth versus deep-tumor depth, and absence of lymphovascular invasion versus presence of lymphovascular invasion.
 Adoption of these findings into a global prognostic algorithm awaits independent confirmation by adequately powered studies.

 A 2009 study investigated whether the presence of newly identified MCPyV in MCC tumor specimens influenced clinical outcome among 114 Finnish patients with MCC.
-In this small study, patients whose tumors were MCPyV-positive appeared to have better survival than patients whose tumors were MCPyV-negative.[Level of evidence: 3iiiDiii] Standardization of procedures to identify and quantify MCPyV and relevant antibodies is needed to improve understanding of both prognostic and epidemiologic questions.
+In this small study, patients whose tumors were MCPyV-positive appeared to have better survival than patients whose tumors were MCPyV-negative.[Level of evidence C2] Standardization of procedures to identify and quantify MCPyV and relevant antibodies is needed to improve understanding of both prognostic and epidemiological questions.

 The most significant prognostic parameters for MCC include tumor size and the presence of locoregional or distant metastases.
 These factors form the basis of the American Joint Committee on Cancer staging system for MCC.[59,60] Although an increasing primary tumor size correlates with an increased risk of metastatic disease, MCC tumors of any size have significant risk of occult metastasis, supporting the use of sentinel lymph node biopsy for all cases.
 Additional features of the primary tumor, such as lymphovascular invasion and tumor growth pattern, may also have prognostic significance.
 Clinically detectable nodal disease is associated with worse outcome than microscopic metastases.[55,59] Other findings associated with worse prognosis include sheet-like involvement in lymph node metastases and an increasing number of metastatic lymph nodes.[60,62]

 The bulk of MCC literature is from small case series, which are subject to many confounding factors.
 For this reason, the relapse and survival rates reported by stage vary widely in the literature.
 In general, lower-stage disease is associated with better overall survival.
 For more information, see the Potential Prognostic Factors section.

-Outcomes from patients presenting with small volume local disease and pathologically confirmed cancer-negative lymph nodes report a cause-specific 5-year survival exceeding 90% in one report.[44,55][Level of evidence: 3iiiDiii]
+Outcomes from patients presenting with small volume local disease and pathologically confirmed cancer-negative lymph nodes report a cause-specific 5-year survival rate exceeding 90% in one report.[44,55][Level of evidence C2]

 A tabular summary of treatment results of MCC from 12 series illustrates the difficulty in comparing outcome data among series.